WasatchPhotonics/JSONExtractor/README.md

 ## What this is Not

-The *ideal* end-state for S3-backed data would be a web application, hosted natively on AWS, allowing users to point-and-click to specify filter criteria and fields to extract, letting the majority of the S3 I/O and processing run internally on their data center, and then generating an extract file when processing completes (probably itself posted to a different S3 bucket, with a download link emailed to the requesting user).
+The *ideal* end-state for flexibly querying S3-backed data would be a web application, hosted natively on AWS, allowing users to point-and-click to specify filter criteria and fields to extract, letting the majority of the S3 I/O and processing run internally on their data center, and then generating an extract file when processing completes (probably itself posted to a different S3 bucket, with a download link emailed to the requesting user).

 That would be a neatly encapsulated work-egg to contract out to an AWS web developer.
 You may consider this utility as a stop-gap measure, used to